Recognizing when a parent can no longer live safely alone

 You walk into your parent's house and notice things that make you pause.
 There's a stack of unopened mail on the table, some of it weeks old.
 The kitchen trash hasn't been taken out in what looks like at least a week.
 The refrigerator has some things in it that have clearly gone bad.
 Your parent says everything's fine, they're managing, they're still independent.
 And in some ways they're right.
 They're still here.
 They're still functioning.
 But the house is telling you a story that contradicts what they're saying, and you have to decide what to do with that information.

 Living alone works when someone is genuinely capable of all the things living alone requires.
 Managing meals, managing medications, keeping the house sanitary and safe, paying bills, doing laundry, getting to appointments, handling emergencies.
-It's a lot of things.
+It's a lot.
 When someone is doing all of these reasonably well, independence is real and appropriate.
 But when the capability starts dropping in even a few areas, the whole system becomes fragile.
-And you're in the position of having to recognize that fragility before it becomes dangerous.
+You're in the position of having to recognize that fragility before it becomes dangerous.

 Independence Looks Different at Every Age

+The capacity that made independent living effortless at 50 does not automatically persist at 80.
 When someone was forty-five years old, living alone was fine.
 It was normal.
-They were supposed to be independent.
 They had energy and capability and the cognitive flexibility to manage the complexity of keeping a household and a life running.
 But age doesn't preserve capability.
 The body changes.
 Energy changes.
 The brain's processing speed changes.
 The same house and the same set of responsibilities that were no problem at fifty might become an overwhelming system at eighty-five.

 This isn't a personal failure.
 It's not a moral failing.
 It's the way human bodies work.
 Your parent isn't failing at independence.
 They're living with the reality of getting older.
 The question isn't whether they're still the independent person they used to be.
 The question is whether they can safely manage the specific demands of living alone in their current condition.

 Some people reach eighty and can do it fine.
 Some people reach seventy and can't.
 Some people have a health event at sixty-five that changes everything.
+Census data shows that roughly 28% of adults aged 65 and older live alone, a number that increases sharply for women over 75.
 The timeline is different for everyone.
 But the assessment has to be individual.
 You can't assume your parent still has independent living capability just because they did five years ago.
-And you can't assume they're unsafe just because they're getting older.
+You can't assume they're unsafe just because they're getting older.
 You have to actually look at the specific person in the specific situation.

 The tricky part is that your parent is the expert on how they're managing their own life, but they might not have accurate insight into it.
 People have incredible ability to rationalize and adapt.
 If they're struggling to keep house, they might convince themselves it's fine.
 If they're missing bills, they might blame it on the postal service.
 If they're forgetting to eat regularly, they might not realize it because they're eating something, just not enough.
 Their lived experience is real, but it might not be complete.
 You're looking for objective reality underneath the narrative they've constructed.